PSeitz/bpu_trasher/README.md

 A perceptron is a type of neural network that is used in the BPU to predict the outcome of a branch.
 It is used in Zen 4 processors.

-# BPU Components

-The exact components of the BPU can vary from processor to processor and are not public information.
-However, the typical components of a BPU are:

-### Branch target buffer (BTB)
-The BTB is a cache that stores the target address of the most the frequently used conditional and unconditional branches.

-Depending on the CPU, there may be different branch target buffers for different types of branches.
-For example, there may be a separate BTB for indirect branches.

-### Branch history table (BHT)

-### Pattern history table (PHT)

 ### Return address stack (RAS)